How to Deposit Precious Metals

 (Note: All items submitted are automatically insured for the metal content replacement value.
 You do not need to enter a value unless you believe the value of the item to be more than the metal content value, and you wish to insure it for the higher amount.)

-Print the Deposit Slip created by the system and add to shipment.
+After finalizing your deposit print the Deposit Slip created by the system and add to shipment.

 Ship or deliver your items to the Texas Bullion Depository using the information below as a guide.